piglovesyou/graphql-let/README.md

 Two things:

-* When webpack detects importing a GraphQL document, the loader runs graphql-codegen with what you configured in `.graphql-let.yml`.
-The result is what you get, such as `useNewsQuery` function in the above example.
+* The webpack loader runs graphql-codegen with the specified configuration in `.graphql-let.yml`.
+The generated result is what you can import, such as `useNewsQuery` function in the above example.
-* It generates a file `.graphql.d.ts` by the file `.graphql` so you can get GraphQL data types of what you import.
+* It also generates a file `.graphql.d.ts` by the file `.graphql` so you can get GraphQL data types of the graphql-codegen results.

 Please note:

-* You may want to run `graphql-let` command before the webpack build. `graphql-let` command generates `.graphql.d.ts` files so that the `tsc` can pass the type checking.
+* It has a stand-alone `graphql-let` command to generate `.graphql.d.ts`.
+You'll need it especially in CI before type checking.

 ## How to get started